-If you are keen to try out eco nappies, using a sample pack is recommended before committing to a brand and buying nappies in bulk.
+If you are keen to try out eco nappies, a sample pack is recommended before committing to a brand and buying nappies in bulk.
 Using a sample box gives you the opportunity to trial one nappy of your choice or a variety of several eco nappies.
-This is a perfect way to determine how you like nappies and how they will perform for your baby as one brand that fits ideal for one baby and might not work for the next baby at all.
+This is a perfect way to determine how you like nappies and how they will perform for your baby as one brand that fits ideal for one baby and might not work for the next baby.

-So back to the topic compostable nappies, a fascinating topic indeed.
+So back to the topic of compostable nappies, a fascinating topic indeed.
 After reading an article stating that there are no compostable nappies in Australia, we stopped searching for compostable nappies for a little while.

 Why were they successful while all other eco brands never reached this goal?

-(Please note that the first-mentioned weenees are no longer available but only the compostable U-pads)
+(Please note that the first-mentioned Weenees are no longer available, but only the compostable U-pads)